IAmNini/Project-1/README.md

 - As I described in the ReadMe, there are still quite a few features that need improving or fixing.
 I particularly struggled with the chasing functions and kept wondering if there was a cleaner and more organised way of doing it.

-- In general I am certain my code could be refactored because I had the same (or very similar) functions 9 times and lots and lots of repetitions.
+- In general, I am certain my code could be refactored because I had the same (or very similar) functions 9 times and lots and lots of repetitions.
 This is an issue I struggle with as I am scared to refactor my code in fear that it will break.
 I would like to try to refactor my code more in all of my projects.

 ## Victories

-- Overall I am very happy with the result.
+- Overall, I am very happy with the result.
 My game is fun to play and I am very pleased with the level of difficulty (challenging but winnable).

 - I don't usually consider myself a very good designer but I like the look of my game and the animations.

-- It was very fun to add the Star Wars themed 'story background' as a fun bonus.
+- It was very fun to add the Star Wars-themed 'story background' as a fun bonus.

 - I had a lot of fun building this game and definitely would love to do more detailed logic in JavaScript or Python.
 I also really enjoy building games and would like to do more of that.

-## Potential future features
+## Potential Future Features

 - Definitely fixing all of the imperfect features and bugs.